-Figure 1: (title page) Parameterized kinetic energy dissipation from LADCP/CTD data processed with the software described in this manual vs. dissipation from simultaneously measured shear microstructure.
-Default parameters were used throughout and no manual editing was carried out on any of the profiles.
+Figure 1: Parameterized kinetic energy dissipation from LADCP/CTD data processed with version 1.3 of the software described in this manual vs. dissipation from simultaneous microstructure profiles.
 Colored symbols: 320 m-averaged samples from 5 different data sets spanning a wide range of latitudes, turbulence levels, and dynamic regimes; in addition to 996 samples from the original data sets used to derive the parameterization (Thurnherr et al., 2015), there are an additional 499 samples from the DIMES UK2 data set collected primarily in the region around Drake Passage; the new data set is fully consistent with the others.
 Error bars: $\epsilon{\mu \text{structure}}$ -bin-averaged ε{VKE} with 95% confidence limits from bootstrapping, bins with fewer than 10 samples are not shown.
 Red lines: Equality within factor two.